London City Pass Comparison

 The London Pass is definitely the most all-encompassing of the bunch.
 With the exception of the London Eye Ferris wheel, it includes pretty much everything you could wish for.

-You probably have some attractions that you’re absolutely dying to see (if not, then check out our list of 22 amazing sights and attractions in London for some inspiration).
-So of course you should take that into consideration when choosing a pass.
+You probably have some attractions that you’re absolutely dying to see, so of course you should take that into consideration when choosing a pass.

 To help you find the right London pass to match your itinerary, the following table provides an overview of some of London’s major attractions and shows you which ones are included in which pass.